 1. Use a Coupon (eat on the right night of the week)

 One way the restaurants get you to visit is by offering coupons and discounts.
 You may find these by signing up for their loyalty club.
 They may also provide them when you join their email newsletter.
 Newspapers also often have coupons for local restaurants.
 There are also apps out there, such as Coupon Sherpa, which will help you find those coupons you need.

 You can even order the Entertainment Book, which offers discount coupons, including buy 1 get 1 types of offers (just order one for the location near you).
-Just don’t forget to tip properly if you do get discount.
+Just don’t forget to tip properly if you do get a discount.